These prefixes are normally used with elements of Greek origin, a- is used before consonants and an- is used before vowels.

 , more aphobic, most aphobic

-Characteristic of being without fear; fearless: Mr. Anderson, the author, described the hero as a brave and aphobic man, willing to face any peril.
+Characteristic of a person being without fear; fearless: Mr. Anderson, the author, described the hero in his novel as a brave and aphobic man, willing to face any peril.

 aphonia (s) (noun)